Edward of Westminster, Prince of Wales

 Edward of Westminster was born on October 13, 1453, at the Palace of Westminster in London.
 He was the only child of King Henry VI of England and Margaret of Anjou.
 In 1454, Edward was created Prince of Wales.

-Shortly before his son was born, Henry had some kind of mental breakdown.
+Shortly before his son was born, Henry VU had some kind of mental breakdown.
 He was unable to recognize or respond to people for over a year.
 These attacks may have been hereditary.
-Henry’s maternal grandfather King Charles VI suffered from similar attacks, even thinking he was made of glass.
-Sometimes Henry also had hallucinations which makes some modern medical experts think he may have had a form of schizophrenia.
-Porphyria, which apparently afflicted King George III, has also been suggested as a cause.
-During Henry VI’s incapacity, Richard Plantagenet, 3rd Duke of York, the next in line to the throne after HenryI V’s son, governed as Lord Protector.
+Henry’s maternal grandfather King Charles VI suffered similar attacks, thinking he was made of glass.
+Sometimes Henry had hallucinations which makes some modern medical experts think he may have had a form of schizophrenia.
+Porphyria, which may have afflicted King George III, has also been suggested as a cause.
+During Henry VI’s incapacity, Richard Plantagenet, 3rd Duke of York, the next in line to the throne after Henry V’s son, governed as Lord Protector.

 Even before Edward’s birth, factions were forming and the seeds of the Wars of the Roses were being planted.
-Edward’s mother, Margaret of Anjou, was an intelligent, energetic woman and realized that she would have to take on most of her husband’s duties.
+Edward’s mother, Margaret of Anjou, was an intelligent, energetic woman and realized she would have to take on most of her husband’s duties.
 She aligned herself with Edmund Beaufort, 2nd Duke of Somerset.
 Margaret believed her husband was threatened with being deposed by Richard Plantagenet, 3rd Duke of York who thought he had a better claim to the throne and would be a better king than Henry.
 After Henry’s recovery in 1455, the Duke of York was dismissed, and Margaret and the Duke of Somerset became all-powerful.
 Eventually, things came to a head between the Lancastrians and the Yorkists, and war broke out.

 The leader of the Yorkists was now the late Duke of York’s eldest son Edward, Earl of March, the future King Edward IV.
-During the Second Battle of St. Albans on February 17, 1461, Henry’s freedom was secured and it is alleged that he laughed and sang insanely throughout the battle.
+During the Second Battle of St. Albans on February 17, 1461, Henry VI’s freedom was secured and it is alleged that he laughed and sang insanely throughout the battle.
 The Yorkists regained the upper hand at the Battle of Towton on March 29, 1461, when Edward, Earl of March defeated the Lancastrian forces in a snowstorm.
 Henry fled to Scotland, and England had a new king, as Edward, Earl of March became King Edward IV from the House of York.

-Henry returned from Scotland in 1464 and took part in an ineffective uprising.
+Henry VI returned from Scotland in 1464 and participated in an ineffective uprising.
 In 1465, Henry was captured and taken to the Tower of London.
-Margaret, exiled in France, wanted to restore the throne to her husband.
+His wife Margaret, exiled in France, wanted to restore the throne to her husband.
 Coincidentally, King Edward IV had a falling out with his major supporters, his brother George, Duke of Clarence and Richard Neville, 16th Earl of Warwick, known as the Kingmaker.
 Margaret, Clarence, and Warwick formed an alliance at the urging of King Louis XI of France.
 Edward IV was forced into exile, and Henry VI was restored to the throne on October 30, 1470.

 Margaret of Anjou was suspicious of Warwick and to ease her suspicions, Warwick betrothed his daughter Lady Anne Neville to Edward, Prince of Wales.
 On December 13, 1470, 17-year-old Edward and 14-year-old Anne were married in Angers Cathedral in France, and Anne became Princess of Wales.
 It is suspected that the marriage was never consummated.